zone117x/docs.konghq.com/app/gateway/2.8.x/install-and-run/helm-quickstart-enterprise.md

           --values ./example-values/quickstart-enterprise-licensed-aio.yaml \
           ./

+3. Watch for all pods to be in `Running` state:

+        kubectl get po --namespace kong

-3. Open the Kong Manager in your browser at [https://kong.7f000001.nip.io](https://kong.7f000001.nip.io).
+4. Once pods are ready, open Kong Manager in your browser at [https://kong.7f000001.nip.io](https://kong.7f000001.nip.io).

-4. Log in with the default username and password combination: `kong_admin`:`kong`
+5. Log in with the Super Admin username and password combination: `kong_admin`:`kong`

     {:.note}
     > In Chrome you may receive a "Your Connection is not Private" warning message.